Code-Institute-Submissions/Gymshop/README.md

 - create a super user
     - In the terminal type `python3 manage.py createsuperuser`
     - follow the prompt in the terminal to create the superuser
-        - The login details for this user has been provided in the submission

 - Create a Procfile for heroku
     - the context of the file should be `web: gunicorn [Main app].wsgi:application` - my main app is Gymshop